irondarrius/IronPdf.Examples/how-to/headers-and-footers/README.md

 };
 ```

-## Example: Creating an HTML Header/Footer
+## Implement HTML Headers and Footers

-For more customization, consider using HTML and CSS to design your headers and footers.
-Create an **HtmlHeaderFooter** instance and ensure CSS styles are retained by setting `LoadStylesAndCSSFromMainHtmlDocument` to `true`.
+For enhanced customization and styling, opt for HTML headers and footers.
+Both approaches have their pros and cons, with text being quicker to render and HTML offering more design flexibility.

 ```cs
 using IronPdf;